loucadufault/sudoku/README.md

 3. `utils.py`, containing all helper functions that display UI, take input, ensure proper functioning of the main loop, or keep track of execution metrics.
 4. `sudoku.py`, containing the code for building the sudoku, running the main solving loop, and displaying the interface.

-All documentation for this repository is written in this `README.md`.
+All documentation for this repository is written in this `README.md` file.

 <h1>Terminology</h1>